7Cedars/powers/CODE_OF_CONDUCT.md

 Violations of this Code of Conduct, especially those related to the "Abuse of Powers," can have on-chain consequences.
 The community's primary tool for enforcement is the governance system itself.

-1. **Escalation:** For severe or repeated violations, especially those demonstrating bad faith, any Member may submit an on-chain proposal using the **"Remove Role"** law.
+1. **Escalation:** For severe or repeated violations, especially those demonstrating bad faith, any Member may submit an on-chain proposal using the **"Remove Role"** mandate.
 2. **Community Vote:** The Members will vote on this proposal.
 A successful vote will revoke the offending user's role(s), removing their on-chain governance powers.
 This is the community's ultimate enforcement mechanism.
 3. **Admin Veto:** The Admin role has the power to veto a "Remove Role" proposal, acting as a backstop against malicious or unfair removal attempts.
 4. **Blacklisting:** In extreme, unambiguous cases of malicious activity (e.g., attempting to exploit a contract), the Admin may use the blacklistAddress function to immediately revoke all permissions.
 This is a measure of last resort for protecting the protocol.